 What if the paraphrasing tool you've been relying on is actually making things worse?
 We ran Quillbot through every mode against Turnitin.
 The results weren't pretty.

 Quillbot has been the go-to paraphrasing tool for students trying to slip past AI detectors.
 But Turnitin caught on.
-In July 2024, they rolled out a dedicated AI paraphrasing detection feature that specifically targets tools like Quillbot.
+In July 2024 it rolled out a dedicated AI paraphrasing detection feature aimed at tools like Quillbot, and in August 2025 it added a separate layer for AI humanizer and bypasser tools.
 We tested how well Quillbot actually holds up in 2026, and whether there's a smarter approach.

 Can Turnitin Detect Quillbot?
 The Short Answer